National Theatre of Iceland: Ensemble and production

-The NTI is an ensemble theatre with around 35 actors employed on a permanent basis, and also works with actors with temporary assignments.
-The theatre runs its own efficient production departments that manufacture sets, costumes and wigs, as well as productive sound and lighting departments.
+The NTI is an ensemble theatre with around 35 actors employed on a permanent basis and also works with actors with temporary assignments.
+The theatre runs its own production departments that manufacture sets, costumes and wigs, as well as productive sound and lighting departments.
 A normal rehearsal period is eight weeks, the last four weeks on stage.
 The theatre works closely with schools on all education levels.

 International collaboration

-The NTI collaborates internationally, notably with renowned directors and designers.
-Among international directors who have recently enriched the Icelandic theatre scene are Yaël Farber (My Brilliant Friend 2021), Benedict Andrews (Macbeth 2013, King Lear 2010), Stefan Metz (Tartuffe 2019, View from the Bridge 2016, Eyvindur and Halla 2015, The Crucible 2014, The Caucasian Chalk Circle 1999) and Rimas Tuminas (The Seagull 1993, Don Juan 1995, Three Sisters 1997, The Cherry Orchard 2000, Richard III 2003).
+The NTI collaborates internationally, notably with directors and designers.
+Among international directors who have recently enriched the Icelandic theatre scene are Yaël Farber (My Brilliant Friend 2021), Benedict Andrews (Macbeth 2013, King Lear 2010), Stefan Metz (Tartuffe 2019, View from the Bridge 2016, Eyvindur and Halla 2015, The Crucible 2014, The Caucasian Chalk Circle 1999) and Rimas Tuminas The Seagull 1993, Don Juan 1995, Three Sisters 1997, The Cherry Orchard 2000, Richard III 2003).
 Other collaborations are under way.

 Icelandic directors that work closely with the NTI have also gained international prestige, as theatre and film directors, among them Baltasar Kormákur (Adrift, Everest), Benedikt Erlingsson (Nordic Council Film Prize for Of Horses and Men and Woman at War), Una Þorleifsdóttir (Theatr im.
 Stefana Zeromskiego w Kielcach), Gísli Örn Garðarsson (Young Vic, Lyric Theatre, Royal Shakespeare Company, American Repertory Theater) and Thorleifur Örn Arnarsson (Volksbühne, Schauspiel Hannover).

 Stages

 The NTI is situated in downtown Reykjavík.
 Today the theatre performs in five separate venues: the Main Stage (Stóra sviðið, 500 seats), the Black Box (Kassinn, 130 seats), the Small Stage for Children (Kúlan, 80 seats), the experimental space the Attic (Loftið, 70 seats) and The Theatre Cellar Cabaret Club (Leikhúskjallarinn, 100-120 seats).
-The theatre offers a variety of refreshments for guests.
-A little theatre book shop is run in the foyer.

-A diversity strategy for the years ahead

-It is the shared ambition of the NTI's staff that the work ethics at the theatre shall be outstanding.
-The employee team has a vision of a collective approach in the making of theatre, and makes every endeavor for a friendly and encouraging atmosphere in the workplace.
-The NTI strives for upholding equality and cultivating diversity among its staff and audiences, and in its artistic objectives.
-Gender equality is at the heart of the personnel policy.
-The theatre has an official gender equality plan and received an official Equal Pay certification in 2020.
-The National theatre is working on a diversity strategy for the years ahead.
-In 2018 a Pact of Communication was co-created by the NTI staff and now serves as a communal code of conduct within the workplace.